Celestica (NYSE:CLS) Price Target Raised to $9.00

-CLS has been the subject of a number of other research reports.
-Royal Bank of Canada reduced their price target on Celestica from $8.50 to $7.50 and set a “sector perform” rating for the company in a research report on Thursday, October 29th.
-Zacks Investment Research cut Celestica from a “buy” rating to a “hold” rating in a research report on Wednesday, November 4th.
-Finally, BMO Capital Markets reduced their price target on Celestica from $8.50 to $7.00 and set a “market perform” rating for the company in a research report on Thursday, October 29th.
-One research analyst has rated the stock with a sell rating, seven have given a hold rating and two have assigned a buy rating to the company.
-The stock presently has an average rating of “Hold” and an average price target of $8.35.
+A number of other equities research analysts also recently commented on CLS.
+BMO Capital Markets decreased their target price on Celestica from $8.50 to $7.00 and set a market perform rating for the company in a report on Thursday, October 29th.
+Zacks Investment Research downgraded Celestica from a buy rating to a hold rating in a report on Wednesday, November 4th.
+Finally, TD Securities lifted their target price on Celestica from $8.00 to $9.00 and gave the stock a hold rating in a report on Thursday.
+One investment analyst has rated the stock with a sell rating, seven have issued a hold rating and two have given a buy rating to the company.
+The stock currently has a consensus rating of Hold and a consensus price target of $8.35.

-Celestica (NYSE:CLS) (TSE:CLS) last announced its quarterly earnings results on Tuesday, January 26th.
-The technology company reported $0.26 earnings per share for the quarter, topping analysts’ consensus estimates of $0.25 by $0.01.
+Celestica (NYSE:CLS) (TSE:CLS) last issued its quarterly earnings results on Tuesday, January 26th.
+The technology company reported $0.26 earnings per share for the quarter, topping the consensus estimate of $0.25 by $0.01.
+The business had revenue of $1.39 billion during the quarter, compared to the consensus estimate of $1.41 billion.
 Celestica had a return on equity of 8.57% and a net margin of 0.57%.
-The company had revenue of $1.39 billion during the quarter, compared to analysts’ expectations of $1.41 billion.
-During the same quarter in the previous year, the firm earned $0.18 earnings per share.
-The business’s quarterly revenue was down 7.1% compared to the same quarter last year.
-Research analysts anticipate that Celestica will post 0.82 earnings per share for the current fiscal year.
+The company’s quarterly revenue was down 7.1% on a year-over-year basis.
+During the same quarter last year, the company earned $0.18 earnings per share.
+On average, sell-side analysts predict that Celestica will post 0.82 earnings per share for the current fiscal year.

-Institutional investors have recently bought and sold shares of the company.
-Jane Street Group LLC bought a new position in shares of Celestica in the second quarter worth about $80,000.
-Goldman Sachs Group Inc. increased its stake in shares of Celestica by 5.6% in the second quarter.
-Goldman Sachs Group Inc. now owns 68,058 shares of the technology company’s stock worth $465,000 after purchasing an additional 3,614 shares during the period.
-Ritholtz Wealth Management increased its stake in shares of Celestica by 29.6% in the fourth quarter.
-Ritholtz Wealth Management now owns 81,589 shares of the technology company’s stock worth $658,000 after purchasing an additional 18,650 shares during the period.
-Scotia Capital Inc. bought a new position in shares of Celestica in the third quarter worth about $70,000.
-Finally, Aperio Group LLC increased its stake in shares of Celestica by 10.7% in the third quarter.
-Aperio Group LLC now owns 127,585 shares of the technology company’s stock worth $880,000 after purchasing an additional 12,374 shares during the period.
-Institutional investors and hedge funds own 57.17% of the company’s stock.
+Institutional investors have recently added to or reduced their stakes in the stock.
+Scotia Capital Inc. acquired a new stake in Celestica during the third quarter worth about $70,000.
+Jane Street Group LLC purchased a new position in shares of Celestica in the second quarter valued at approximately $80,000.
+XTX Markets LLC purchased a new position in shares of Celestica in the third quarter valued at approximately $103,000.
+Pendal Group Limited purchased a new position in Celestica in the fourth quarter worth approximately $112,000.
+Finally, Great West Life Assurance Co.
+Can lifted its stake in Celestica by 13.3% in the third quarter.
+Great West Life Assurance Co.
+Can now owns 17,726 shares of the technology company’s stock worth $122,000 after acquiring an additional 2,082 shares during the last quarter.
+Hedge funds and other institutional investors own 57.17% of the company’s stock.

 About Celestica